Sultanpur History: The Glorious and Grand Story of Sultanpur

 |1921 AD||Freedom struggle revolution||This district participated openly in the farmer movement happening at this time.|

 |1930 to 1942 AD revolution||Farmer leaders Baba Ram Chandra and Baba Ram Lal|

 |In all the movements from 1930 to 1942 revolution, the freedom and valor of the freedom fighters here is historical.Farmer leaders Baba Ram Chandra and Baba Ram Lal are notable in this context,Whose sacrifice was described Jawaharlal Nehru has done this in his autobiography.|

-Historical Places Sultanpur: List of Important Visiting places of Sultanpur are Victoria Manzil, Christ Church, Chimanlal Park, Parijat tree, Sunderlal Memorial Hall, Vijethaua Mahaviran, Dhopap Temple, Barinath Temple, Bijethua Mahaviran Temple, Vijetha Kotav dham, Lohramau, Koiripur, Satthin Sharif, Lohramau Maa Bhawani Temple, Kotov, Satthin Sharif, Gorishankar Dham, of Famous Sultanpur.
+Historical Places Sultanpur: The list of Important Visiting places of Sultanpur are Victoria Manzil, Christ Church, Chimanlal Park, Parijat tree, Sunderlal Memorial Hall, Vijethaua Mahaviran, Dhopap Temple, Badrinath Temple, Bijethua Mahavira Temple, Vijetha Kotav Dham, Lohramau, Koiripur, Satthin Sharif, Lohramau Maa Bhawani Temple, Kotov, Satthin Sharif, Gourishankar Dham, of Famous Sultanpur.

 Brief History of Sultanpur Visiting Place and Sites

 |Famous scenic spots in the history of Sultanpur||Description of famous, effective, respected person and place of history of Sultanpur|